Creamer's Field was originally part of Creamer's Dairy.

 Creamer's Field is the site of the annual Sandhill Crane Festival.
 See

-our main event calendar (August) for dates.
+their website for dates.
 There are two distinct

 groups of sandhill cranes in Alaska.
 200,000 belong to a group that